HomerReid/scuff-em/doc/docs/examples/MieScattering/MieScattering.md

 not the case (for example, by monitoring CPU usage using [<span class="SC">htop</span>](http://htop.sourceforge.net)) you may need to
-[reconfigure and recompile with different openmp/pthreads configuration options.][scuffEMInstallation.shtml]
+[reconfigure and recompile with different openmp/pthreads configuration options.][scuffEMInstallation]

 Here's a comparison of the [[scuff-scatter]] results with the analytical Mie series, as computed using [this Mathematica script.](Mie.math) [Like most Mie codes, this script computes the